tonymullen/ups-website/src/partials/f16se/grading.html.md

 Much of the homework involves following the tutorial-style presentation of the *Getting MEAN* book.
 This requires reading the text, entering the code, and producing a working version of the project described by the book.

 Book chapter assignments are credited for being submitted *by the deadline*.
-Subsequent chapters are credited more heavily, so "late work" on book chapters is credited *implicitly* through credit on later chapters.
+Completion of the full book is weighted more heavily than individual chapters, so "late work" on book chapters is credited *implicitly* through credit on later chapters.
 This means that missed deadlines **can not be made up**.
 Be aware that these assignments are cumulative, and so catching up is increasingly difficult as you fall behind.

 ### Participation